 7. The SMF notifies the CHF to create a CDR.
 The CHF is selected as defined in clause 5.1.8 of TS 32.255 [15].
+As the SMF obtains a Uu usage infomration report from an associated UPF, the SMF can report both Uu and PC5 related usage reports to the CHF according to the PCC rules.
+The SMF may send Uu related usage report and PC5 related usage report to the CHF independently or may conbine both usage reports and sends them to the CHF togeter.

 8. The CHF creates a CDR.
+CDR is updated/terminated based on charging data request from SMF.

 9. The CHF sends charging data response to the SMF.